Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Peaches and Plums

 Thankfully, many of us have spouses who understand and care.
-In such marries there’s a wonderful sense of making the journey of infertility together.
-Partners hurt together, pray together, and support one another as they face the challenges of infertility or miscarriage.
+In such marriages there’s a wonderful sense of making the journey of infertility together.
+Partners hurt together.
+They pray together, and support one another as they face the challenges of infertility or miscarriage.

-In these marriages, husbands accompany their wives to doctors’ appointments and are present for every procedure.
+In these marriages, husbands accompany their wives to doctors’ appointments.
+And they are present for every procedure.
 They bring their wives a bouquet or arrange for dinner out on those dark days when gloom is running high and hope is running low.
 Husbands like that are “peaches.”

-And in these marriages, wives understand their responsibility to support their husbands—especially when the husband appears to have the main medical problem.
+And in these marriages, wives understand their responsibility to support their husbands.
+This is especially true when the husband appears to have the main medical problem.
 These wives know that being told by a physician, “You’re not in the major leagues in terms of sperm production or motility,” or, “I’m afraid you’re sterile,” is difficult for any man to take.

-These wives know the last thing their husbands need are comments like, “I told you a long time ago you should be checked,” or, “You knew you should have been wearing boxer shorts, but you’re too stubborn.”
+These wives know the last thing their husbands need are comments like, “I told you a long time ago you should be checked.”
+They don’t need, “You knew you should have been wearing boxer shorts, but you’re too stubborn.”

 A husband needs a wife who, using her God-given charm and grace helps him to know that he’s still sexy, strong, and valued.
 Such a wife is a “plum!”